EthanHeilman/ethanheilman.github.io/x/21/post.md

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/Ethan_Heilman">@Ethan_Heilman</a> also if you use "." as the domain, and avoid compressed labels, you can get to 5,956 A records in a single response.
 12 + 11x</p>— Colm MacCárthaigh (@colmmacc) <a href="https://twitter.com/colmmacc/status/573388453909536769">March 5, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+**EDIT:** I had originally incorrectly attributed the reason why DNS responses can only be 65536 bytes to the maximum length of an IP  which also has a two byte length field. [zamadatix](https://news.ycombinator.com/user?id=zamadatix) asked me for the source on my original claim.
+I was unable to find a source that supported my statement.
+Credit to [js2](https://news.ycombinator.com/user?id=js2)who found [the correct answer](https://news.ycombinator.com/item?id=39256679) in RFC 1035.

 [^1]: This is not strictly true.
 The DNS standards in RFCs allow DNS server to reply with UDP packets larger than 512 bytes, but often implementations use 512 as the cut off since older DNS standards set the cut off at 512 bytes.
 For instance [RFC-5966](http://tools.ietf.org/html/rfc5966) says: 'TCP [..] is often used for messages whose sizes exceed the DNS protocol's original 512-byte limit.'